5 Examples of Outstanding District Marketing

 “Having an exemplary teacher in every classroom is one of our top priorities… It is imperative that our website has everything prospective employees are looking for at their fingertips in order to attract great talent.”– Bob Kriefels, Executive Director of Human Resources

-.
+Has it worked?
+Definitely.
 The district’s educators are highly regarded in the community and have received numerous awards: Kansas Teacher of the Year, Kansas School Psychologist of the Year and Kansas School Counselor of the Year, just to name a few.
-And these incredible staff are having an impact — student achievement
+And these incredible staff are having an impact — student achievement has skyrocketed.